rahuljain7th/script-injection-demo/README.md

 9. Notice the Spam content while retrieve the Message this example of Script Injection Attack.

 Solution to Avoid The Script Injection.
-Use of Bleach http://bleach.readthedocs.io/en/latest/ to avoid the script injection attack
+1.Use of Bleach http://bleach.readthedocs.io/en/latest/ to avoid the script injection attack.
+2.Update the table where the script was already injected using the update query.
+      UPDATE post SET content='CHEESE!' where content like %SPAM%;